 From Solomon’s prayer and Jehovah God’s promise to him, we can see that God particularly graces and blesses those who take His will to heart.
 Solomon didn’t ask for his personal interests in his prayer to God, but instead asked that God grant him the wisdom to rule over His people so that the people of Israel could better worship and obey Him.
 His prayer delighted God, so God blessed him, not only granting him wisdom, but also the riches and honor that he hadn’t asked for.

 Let’s think about what we usually pray to God for.
 Most of us always pray like this, “Lord!
 Please grant me a prosperous career.”
 “Lord!
 Please bless my children so that my son can get into a key university and my daughter can find a decent husband.”
 “Lord!
 Please keep my family safe.”
 What we have asked for is all about our own benefit—what we shall eat, how we shall be clothed, and enjoying more blessings.
 Actually, the Lord Jesus once clearly said, “Therefore take no thought, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?
 (For after all these things do the Gentiles seek:) for your heavenly Father knows that you have need of all these things.
-But seek you first the, and His righteousness; and all these things shall be added to you” (Matthew 6:31–33).
+But seek you first the kingdom of God, and His righteousness; and all these things shall be added to you” (Matthew 6:31–33).

 The Lord directly told us that we should not worry about or pray for the food and clothing of our flesh, because God has already prepared all this for us.
 We should pray for God to give us the burden to serve the Lord, pray to obtain God’s guidance when we support and help the brothers and sisters, pray for the spreading of God’s gospel work and pray for a deeper understanding of the true meaning of God’s words.
 When we interact with others, we should pray to not live by the arrogant disposition.
 When we have our own ambitions and desires in our words or actions, we should pray for the ability to forsake them and practice the truth of being an honest person.
 When we muddle through in our service to the Lord, we should pray to accomplish God’s commission with all our heart and soul.
 Especially when natural disasters or man-made calamities befall us, we should pray for God to grant us faith and strength so that we can stand firm and bear witness … If we can frequently pray to God in these aspects, I believe God will always listen to our prayers and lead us to understand the truth and His will.